Our Team

 President

-Tony has vast experience building serviced-based companies.
-He has founded and grown two companies in the medical industry, helping hospital systems improve efficiencies within their operating rooms.
+Tony started his career in the medical industry; specifically focusing on neuro and spine surgery.
+He and his team identified challenges many hospital faced and founded multiple companies that helped hospital systems across the US improve efficiencies within the operating room environment.
 By challenging the status quo of the medical industry, he was able to create new solutions, previously never attempted.

-After years of building his own companies, he joined Chelsey in helping her create a new standard in the dog training industry.
+After 12 years of being in the medical field he wanted to take on a different challenge.
+Soon after meeting Chelsey, he saw a need to help her create a higher standard in the dog training industry.
 He’s passionate about focusing on the customer experience, and ensuring processes are in place that create the best possible outcome for you and your dog.

 Behavior Assessment Specialist